panbhag/selectjs/README.md

-shiva.js
+selectjs
 ========

-A javascript library to transform/ map json objects.
+A javascript library to map json objects/arrays.

-Using this you can do the following transformations on a json object:
+Using this you can do the following transformations on a json object/array:

  => select only some properties.